AshTheNewBee/hotelCodeChallenge/README.md

+# Qantas Group Accommodation Front-End Code Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## User Story Implemented

+As a user of Qantas Hotels I would like to see a list of hotels that can be sorted by price.

+### approach

+TDD approch has been undertaken.
+Used BootstrapTable to display table data and sort the hotel prices by ascending and descending order Used material-ui for style the components

+### trade-offs
+Has not implemented Responsive design

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install the npm packages needed to run the project.

 ### `npm start`